Derek Keene

-Derek John Keene, FRHistS (27 December 1942–April 2021), was an English urban historian.
+Derek John Keene, FRHistS (27 December 1942 – 17 April 2021), was an English urban historian.
 He was founding director of the Centre for Metropolitan History from 1987 to 2002 at the Institute of Historical Research (IHR) and then Leverhulme Professor of Comparative Metropolitan History until retirement in 2008; since which he was Emeritus Professor of Metropolitan History and an honorary fellow of the IHR.

 Career

-Born on 27 December 1942, Derek John Keene was the son of Charles Henry Keene and his wife Edith Anne (née Swanston).
+Born on 27 December 1942 in Lemsford, Hertfordshire, Derek John Keene was the son of Charles Henry Keene and his wife Edith Anne (née Swanston).
 After attending Ealing Grammar School, he was educated at Oriel College, Oxford, where he completed his undergraduate and doctoral studies; his DPhil was awarded in 1972 for his thesis "Some aspects of the history, topography and archaeology of the north eastern part of the medieval city of Winchester with special reference to the Brooks area".
 In 1968, Keene became a researcher at the Winchester Research Unit, and became its assistant director six years later.
 In 1979, he joined the Institute of Historical Research (IHR) where he led the Social Science Research Council-funded project "Social and economic survey of medieval London".
-He then proposed that the IHR establish its own centre dedicated to studying London's history, and this came to fruition in 1987 when the IHR set up the Centre for Metropolitan History with Keene as its first Director.
+He then proposed that the IHR establish its own centre dedicated to studying London's history, and this came to fruition in 1987 when the IHR set up the Centre for Metropolitan History with Keene as its first director.
 He served in that post until 2001, after which he was appointed Leverhulme Professor of Comparative Metropolitan History at the IHR.
 After retiring in 2008, he remained associated with the IHR as Emeritus Professor of Metropolitan History and as an honorary fellow.